open-spaced-repetition/leitner-box/README.md

 This python package is currently unstable and adheres to the following versioning scheme:

 - **Minor** version will increase when a backward-incompatible change is introduced.
-- **Patch** version will increase when a bug is fixed or a new feature is added.
+- **Patch** version will increase when a bug is fixed, a new feature is added or when anything else backward compatible warrants a new release.

 Once this package is considered stable, the **Major** version will be bumped to 1.0.0 and will follow [semver](https://semver.org/).